manuelpepe/PyAutoBlockchain/README.md

 [![Tests](https://github.com/manuelpepe/PyAutoBlockchain/actions/workflows/python-app.yml/badge.svg)](https://github.com/manuelpepe/PyAutoBlockchain/actions/workflows/python-app.yml)
 [![Python 3.9](https://img.shields.io/badge/python-3.9-blue.svg)](https://www.python.org/downloads/release/python-390/)

-PAB is a framework for developing and running custom tasks in crypto blockchains.
+PAB is a framework that helps with development and automation of periodic tasks on blockchains.

 For a more in-depth guide see [GUIDE.md](GUIDE.md), the example at [examples](examples/guide-example) or a more complex implementation at [PolyCompounder](https://github.com/manuelpepe/PolyCompounder).